-• In this survey, respondents were asked to select which of eight issues needed to be addressed to "to improve fair and equitable treatment for non-tenure track faculty."
-The use of multi-year contracts ranked higher than any other option, including "Representational Peer Reviewers for Promotion" (68.1%); "Representation in Governance" (68%); "Title Changes" (66.3%); "Representation on Committees" (66.1%); "Same Access to Service Opportunities as All Faculty" (62.3%); "Same Access to Grant Opportunities as All Faculty" (62.2%); and "Representation Peer Reviewers for Annual Reviews" (56.8%).
+• In this survey, respondents were asked to select which of eight issues would "improve fair and equitable treatment for non-tenure track faculty."
+The use of multi-year contracts ranked higher than any other option, including "Representational Peer Reviewers for Promotion" (68.1%); "Representation in Governance" (68%); "Title Changes" (66.3%); "Representation on Committees" (66.1%); "Same Access to Service Opportunities as All Faculty" (62.3%); "Same Access to Grant Opportunities as All Faculty" (62.2%); and "Representational Peer Reviewers for Annual Reviews" (56.8%).